Annual Street Maintenance Project 23-BB: Hamilton Avenue Street Resurfacing

 Pavement management principles advocate that it is better from a “life-cycle” cost analysis to spend money on preventative maintenance measures when a street is in good or fair condition as opposed to corrective maintenance - waiting until the street deteriorates to poor condition where a more substantial form of rehabilitation, such as an overlay or reconstruction would be warranted.

 The City of Campbell uses the following funding sources to help pay for the maintenance of its streets: Vehicle Registration Fees, Vehicle Impact Fees, Gas Tax, Measure B, and money from Campbell’s Capital Reserves.
 In addition, the City also receives funding from Senate Bill 1 (SB1), the Road Repair and Accountability Act of 2017.
+Moreover, the project was awarded a federal grant from the Community Project Funding/Congressionally Directed Spending (CPFCDS) Program.

 The project will cover the following aspects:

-• Pavement striping, markers and legends will be restored.
+• Restore pavement striping, markers and legends.

-• Public outreach and notification
+• Public outreach.